-This post is another edition of my Book Review Series (every 2nd Friday of the month) in which I share a book that has had a big impact in my life.
+This post is another edition of my Book Review Series in which I share a book that has had a big impact in my life.

-For this month’s book review, I’ve chosen to highlight a book that I read back in 2007, while it was still being spread by word of mouth.
-It hit the mainstream around 2011, and has grown in popularity ever since, with a new updated edition coming out last year.
+For this book review, I’ve chosen to highlight a book that I read back in 2007, while it was still being spread by word of mouth.
+It hit the mainstream around 2011, and has grown in popularity ever since.

-This book helped me to really double down on my efforts at personal growth.
+This book, by Jeff Olson, helped me to really double down on my efforts at personal growth.
 It is also one of the few books that I’ve revisited and read more than 1 time.

 The Basic Premise